AlessioFerrari8/APPUNTI_TPSIT/2025/REACT-1.md

 - `appendChild` is a method used to add a new child element to a parent element in the DOM.
 - `createElement` is a method used to create a new HTML element in JavaScript.
 - `createTextNode` is a method used to create a new text node in JavaScript.

+## Virtual DOM
+- The Virtual DOM is a lightweight representation of the actual DOM.
+- React uses the Virtual DOM to optimize updates to the real DOM.
+- When a component's state or props change, React creates a new Virtual DOM tree and compares it to the previous one.
+- This process is called "reconciliation."